Substrate on Trial: The Bittensor Panic and the Hunt for Scapegoats

 Conclusion: Stay Vigilant, Stay Decentralized

-The tools for robust, scalable networks exist within Substrate.
-The question is whether we have the patience to optimize them properly rather than chase the next shiny object.
+The tools for solid, scalable networks exist within Substrate.
+The real test is whether we have the patience to optimize them properly rather than chase the next shiny object.

 Dig Deeper

-Remember: In a world of increasing surveillance and control, running your own node isn't just technical—it's political.
+Remember: In a world of increasing surveillance and control, running your own node is political.
 Stay sovereign.